pegasus-isi/pegasus/doc/sphinx/reference-guide/catalogs.rst

         * sparcv9
         * amd64

-      OS can have one of the following values
+      os.type can have one of the following values

-        * linux
+        * linux (default value)
         * sunos
         * macosx
         * aix